GiftyStyles/GiftTech/README.md

 ","Wazuh SIEM, Kibana Query Language (KQL)"
 "The 5 W's
 ","• Who: Potential malicious actors or automated scripts."
-,"• What: Identified over 300 failed SSH login attempts for the ""root"" account."
+,"• What: Identified over 300 failed SSH login attempts for the ""root"" account.
 ,"• When: Historical activity captured within the logs."
 ,"• Where: The **www3** web server."
 ,"• Why: Brute-force attack pattern targeting administrative credentials."